Amadeus-System/Amadeus-System/README.md

 - 🔭 I’m have worked on **Benchmark Study of Graph Neural Networks related to Halide Perovskite**.
 - 🌱 I’m have learned **Geometric Deep Learning**, **Density Functional Theory (DFT) with VASP** and **D-Wave Quantum Annealing**.
 - ⚡ I'm interested in **Artificial Intelligence**, especially **Graph Neural Network** and **Generative Modeling on Graph**.
-- ⚡ I'm Working as a senior researcher in Data-Analysis team in my company.
+- ⚡ I'm working as an AI researcher for my company.
-- ⚡ Thesedays, I'm looking for a new job related to **material discovery**!

 <br>